Around this time last year, I was dating A Very Nice Guy Who Just Wasn’t Right For Me.

 A tough but clean break.

-Edited to add: You also have the right to be left alone.
+P.S.
+You also have the right to be left alone.
 If someone hurts you or ends things and then wants to be part of your life, you can tell them that you’d prefer not to be friends.
-You can to choose who’s in your life!
+You get to choose who’s in your life!